pengantar/compute/content/news/happy-holidays-from-computech-limited-2021.md

 ### Contact Us.

-We are here for you !
+We are here for you!
 Part of our team will be in the offices from 28th December to 31st December, feel free to reach out for any IT inquiries, we will be glad to assist you.

 [![](/images/computech-main-mage.jpg)](tel:+254730141000)